 Success Secrets of Losing Weight

-The majority of dieters regain the weight they lose within five years.
+The majority of dieters regain the weight they lose within the next 5 years.
 But they could avoid doing so by gradually changing their eating and exercise habits.

 Your approach to weight loss should be to make changes you can keep up for the rest of your life, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).